SecureStartKit

 Blog posts: static with tag invalidation

-Blog posts are a natural fit for "use cache" combined with generateStaticParams.
-Pre-render at build time, then invalidate individual posts when content changes:
+Blog posts fit "use cache" combined with generateStaticParams.
+Pre-render at build time, invalidate individual posts when content changes:

 // app/(marketing)/blog/[slug]/page.tsx